CT1-deMo-goG/GSL-VRPTW-Portfolio/README.md

 2. **Deterministic Vehicle Minimization:** Prioritizing fleet reduction before distance refinement.
 3. **Temporal Constraint Synchronization:** Precision handling of tight time windows without exponential complexity growth.

+#### *APPENDIX: The Mobile-Edge ALNS Baseline Specification*
+To address the operational constraints of edge computing (Pydroid 3), the ALNS baseline used in this comparative study was deliberately designed as a **Lightweight High-Speed Variant**.

+While theoretical ALNS models utilize extensive operator arrays (Shaw, Regret, etc.) and run for thousands of iterations, they are computationally unviable for real-time mobile execution.

+Our baseline configuration prioritizes execution speed to match the operational window of the GSL Engine:
+* **Destruction Operator:** Random Removal (15% rate) to introduce immediate entropy.
+* **Repair Operator:** Greedy Insertion for rapid, cost-effective reconstruction.
+* **Acceptance Criteria:** Strict Hill-Climbing (accepts only immediate improvements) to prevent computational drag.
+* **Iteration Cap:** 150 cycles.

+**Conclusion:** The benchmark explicitly demonstrates that a structurally sound, single-pass deterministic engine (GSL) drastically outperforms a rapid-stochastic model in both K-minimization and runtime within the same hardware constraints.

 ## GSL-Solver Platform

 **The Enterprise Route Optimization Portal**